Migdalo/wd-label-builder/README.md

 # WDLabelBuilder
-Commandline tool for generating Wikidata labels, descriptions and aliases, and outputing them in QuickStatements compatible form.
+Command-line tool for generating Wikidata labels, descriptions and aliases, and outputing them in QuickStatements compatible form.

 ## Usage
 WDLabelBuilder takes a json file that contains Wikidata qnumbers and labels in one language, and creates labels on other language.
 User may choose to copy the labels from the input file as labels in another language.

-By default the results are saved to a file in a QuickStatements compatible form.
+By default the results are saved to a file as QuickStatements compatible statements.

 ```
 usage: wdlabelbuilder.py [-h] [-l | -a | -d] [-t] [-p PREFIX] [-s SUFFIX]